January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

 Founders should do extensive research both online and through existing networks ahead of time in order to determine what types of investments a firm makes, as well as whether or not they have any connections with that firm.

-Every pitch to a venture capital firm starts with an introduction to someone at the firm.
+Every pitch to a venture capital firm starts with an introduction to one of the private investors at the firm.
 It helps to know the exact profile of a venture capitalist to know which level of introduction makes sense.

-Typically it’s starts with an introduction to an associate and then founders can work their way up to the full partnership.
+Typically it starts with an introduction to an associate and then founders can work their way up to the full partnership.

-Getting a commitment from a private investor relies on the strength of a founder’s pitch.
+Getting a commitment from a private investor relies on the strength of a founder's pitch.
 But the pitch process starts long before a founder finds themselves standing in front of the investor with a pitch deck with cold outreach, and networking opportunities through personal or business connections.

-The initial approach is slightly different for angel investor and venture capitalists.
+The initial approach is slightly different for angel investors and venture capitalists.
 Simply put, venture capitalists are in the business of funding companies — angel investors are not.

 As a result, most VC firms have a documented process founders should follow in order to guide their approach.
 In contrast, founders approaching angel investors can follow the process outlined below.